-Perf ormance outcomes Acceptable outcomes Complies Comments (b) area and dimensions to accommodate existing land uses, buildings and structures; and any continuing use is not compromised by the reconfiguration.
-AO2.2 All lots containing existing buildings and structures achieve the setback requirements of the relevant zone. ~ The proposed lots do not contain any established infrastructure.
-PO3 AO3 ~ The development conta ensu (a) future buildings, structures and accessways are able to be sited to avoid the easement; and the reconfiguration does not compromise the purpose of the easement or the continued operation of any infrastructure contained within the easement.
-No acceptable outcome is provided. complies. ndary realignment boundary realignment ns all attendant and AO4 No acceptable outcome is provided. n/a Not applicable.
-Acce ess and road network (inclup path: ess to a reconfigured lot uding driveways and s) must not have an erse impact on: safety; drainage; visual amenity; privacy of adjoining premises; and service provision.
+Perf ormance outcomes Acceptable outcomes Complies Comments (a) (b) new lots are of sufficient area and dimensions to accommodate existing land uses, buildings and structures; and any continuing use is not compromised by the reconfiguration.
+AO2.2 All lots containing existing buildings and structures achieve the setback requirements of the relevant zone. ~ The development will comply. onfiguring a lot which ains an existing easement AO3 No acceptable outcome is provided. n/a Not applicable.
+Bou ndary realignment boundary realignment ns all attendant and AO4 No acceptable outcome is provided. ~ The development will comply.
+Acc ess and road network (inclup path ess to a reconfigured lot uding driveways and s) must not have an erse impact on: safety; drainage; visual amenity; privacy of adjoining premises; and service provision.
 AO5 No acceptable outcome is provided. ~ The development will comply.

-Perfe ormance outcomes Acceptable outcomes Complies Comments that provi (a) (b) (c) Note- should onfiguring a lot ensures access to a lot can be ided that: is consistent with that provided in the surrounding area; maximises efficiency and safety; and is consistent with the nature of the intended use of the lot.
+Perf ormance outcomes Acceptable outcomes Complies Comments that provi (a) (b) (c) Note- should onfiguring a lot ensures access to a lot can be ided that: is consistent with that provided in the surrounding area; maximises efficiency and safety; and is consistent with the nature of the intended use of the lot.
 AO6 Vehicle crossover and access is provided in accordance with the design guidelines and specifications set out in Planning Scheme Policy 4 - FNQROC Regional Development Manual. ~ The development will be conditioned to comply. desig (a) (b) (c) (d) Note- should ds in the Industry zone are gned having regard to: the intended use of the lots; the existing use of surrounding land; the vehicular servicing requirements of the intended use; the movement and turning requirements of B-Double vehicles.
 AO7 No acceptable outcome is provided. n/a Not applicable.
-Rear lots PO8 Rear (a) lots are designed to: provide a high standard of amenity for residents and other users of the AO8.1 Rear lots are designed to facilitate development that adjoins or overlooks a park or open space. n/a Not applicable. (b) (c) site; provide a high standard of amenity for adjoining properties; and not adversely affect the AO8.2 No more than two rear lots are created behind any lot with a road frontage. n/a Not applicable.
+Rear · lots 1 PO8 Rear (a) lots are designed to: provide a high standard of amenity for residents and other users of the AO8.1 Rear lots are designed to facilitate development that adjoins or overlooks a park or open space. n/a Not applicable. (b) site; provide a high standard of amenity for adjoining properties; and AO8.2 No more than two rear lots are created behind any lot with a road frontage. n/a Not applicable.